In The Wash

 JBS' Net Zero by 2040 plan

-Given JBS’ huge greenhouse gas footprint (287.9 million tonnes of CO2 equivalent per year), it’s critical they have a climate goal, sadly this one doesn’t stand up to scrutiny.
+Given JBS’ huge greenhouse gas footprint (287.9 million tonnes of CO2 equivalent per year), it’s critical it has a climate goal, sadly this one doesn’t stand up to scrutiny.
 Almost two years have passed since this commitment and the company has yet to produce a credible plan to meet it.
-This has not stopped the company populating their website and several of their brand websites highlighting their ambitious climate target.
+This has not stopped the company populating their website and several of their brand websites highlighting its ambitious climate target.